reckafella/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10. 9-John_Doe -- a script that sets the mode of the file hello to this.

-11. 10-mirror_permissions -- Write a script that sets the mode of the file hello the same as olleh’s mode.
-The file hello will be in the working directory
+11. 10-mirror_permissions -- a script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory.
 The file olleh will be in the working directory

-12. 11-directories_permissions -- Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+12. 11-directories_permissions -- a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

-13. 12-directory_permissions -- Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+13. 12-directory_permissions -- a script that creates a directory called my_dir with permissions 751 in the working directory.

-14. 13-change_group -- Write a script that changes the group owner to school for the file hello The file hello will be in the working directory.
+14. 13-change_group -- a script that changes the group owner to school for the file hello The file hello will be in the working directory.

 15. 100-change_owner_and_group -- a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+16. 101-symbolic_link_permissions -- a script that changes the owner and the group owner of _hello to vincent and staff respectively.
+The file _hello is in the working directory.
+The file _hello is a symbolic link

+17. 102-if_only -- a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+The file hello will be in the working directory.

+18. 103-Star_Wars -- a script that will play the StarWars IV episode in the terminal.